redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	          path: /
 	          pathType: Prefix

-Confirm all resources are up and ready:
+Confirm all resources are up and that the ingress is listeneing on both ports 80 and 443:

 	oc get all,ingress -n my-project

 From the OpenShift web console select the run command icon to open a web terminal.
-Test access to the private endpoint:
+Test HTTPS access:

 	curl -Lk echo.example.com